Start From

 A painting discovered at Blombos Cave is thought to be the oldest known instance of human art, dating to around 73,000 years ago.
 Gall writes, “The Laurens van der Post panel at Tsodilo is one of the most famous rock paintings.”
 High on this rock face in Botswana is the image of a “magnificent red eland bull” painted, according to Van der Post, “only as a Bushman who had a deep identification with the eland could have painted him.”

 Also on this rock face is a female giraffe that is motionless, as if alarmed by a predator.
 Several other images of animals are depicted there too, along with the flesh and blood-red handprints that are the signature of the unknown artist.
-The Drakensberg and Lesotho are particularly well known for its San rock art.
+The Drakensberg and Lesotho are particularly well known for their San rock art.
 Tsodilo was recognized as a UNESCO World Heritage Site in 2001; not all the art covered by this is by the San people or their ancestors.